joseprupi/joseprupi.github.io/docs/_posts/2023-08-19-playing_with_genetic_algorithms_in_python.markdown

 A long long time ago I was young and going to school to attend a Computer Science program.
 It was so long ago that the data structures course was done in C++ and Java was shown to us as the new kid on the block.

-Something I learned in CS and that sticked in my head were Genetic Algorithms.
+Something I learned in CS that sticked in my head were Genetic Algorithms.
 I guess the reason was that GA were one of the first (and few) applied things I saw in CS and it seemed to me a simple, intuitive and brilliant idea.
 Today I was bored at home and I decided to play a little bit with it.

 [GAs](https://en.wikipedia.org/wiki/Genetic_algorithm) are a search technique that is inspired in biological evolution and genetic mutations which are used to purge certain parts of the search space.
-This is done encoding the search space into a genetic representation and a fitness function to evaluate each of the nodes.
+This is done encoding the nodes in the space into a genetic representation and using a fitness function to evaluate them.

 I started implementing a useless but I think illustrative example of GAs which is generating a sequence of random bits and then search for it.
-I plot it as an $nxn$ matrix as it is easier for me to visualize and debug the process.
+Plotting it as an $nxn$ matrix makes it is easier to  visualize and debug the process.

-First of all I generate a random array of bits:

 ```python
 img = np.random.randint(2, size=(15,15))